How do I donate items to the State Historical Society?

 Does the State Historical Society conduct oral history interviews?

-Due to the limited number of staff, the State Historical Society is unable to schedule regular interviews for oral history.
+Due to the small number of staff, the State Historical Society is able to schedule regular interviews for oral history on a limited basis.
 Tape recorders are available for loan in the Archives.
 Tips on how to conduct an interview and sample questions are available.

 How do I obtain a verification of my birth or correct my birth certificate?